Fall & Spring Wild Turkey Hunting Regulations

 Turkey Hunting Permits, General

-This hunting Digest contains information for both the 2018 Fall Turkey Season and 2019 Spring Turkey Season.
+This hunting Digest contains information for both the 2020 Fall Turkey Season and 2021 Spring Turkey Season.
 Turkey hunting is by permit only.
-NOTE: For the permit application process, lottery notes, changes, status check and directions on how to claim your permits, see details on License, Permits & Stamps.
+NOTE: For the permit application process, lottery notes, changes, status check and directions on how to claim your permits, see details on Licenses, Permits, & Stamps.
 See License Information & Fees for fees.

-The fall turkey permit lottery has been eliminated.
-A turkey hunting permit is still required and may be purchased at license agents or online at Fish and Wildlife’s Internet license sales site www.NJ.WildlifeLicense.com.
+A turkey hunting permit is required and may be purchased at license agents or online at Fish and Wildlife’s Internet license sales site www.NJ.WildlifeLicense.com.

-Fall Turkey Permits will be available on a first-come, first-served basis beginning at 10 a.m. on Monday, September 10, 2018.
+Fall turkey permits will be available on a first-come, first-served basis beginning at 10 a.m. on Monday, September 14, 2020.
 Permits will be available until the permit quota is reached or the season ends.

-- Award Notifications and Permit Pickup Begins March 4.
-Permits must be claimed by 11:59 pm on March 25.
+- Award notifications will begin when the lottery is held, and permit pickup begins March 1.
+Permits must be claimed by 11:59 pm on March 24.

-- All Permits awarded in the lottery will be available to claim until 11:59 on March 25.
+- All permits awarded in the lottery will be available to claim until 11:59 p.m. on March 24.
 Unclaimed awarded permits will be redistributed in the over-the-counter sale.
 Application fee(s) will not be refunded for unclaimed permits.

 Hunters are limited to filing only one application which allows for up to two permits, one in the first lottery and one in the second lottery.
-See License, Permits & Stamps for instructions.
+See Licenses, Permits, & Stamps for instructions.

 - Selects applicants from the Spring Season First Lottery.

-- See below for dates of the five turkey hunting period segments.
+- See table above for dates of the five turkey hunting period segments.

-- The Youth Turkey Hunting Program guarantees that all applicants aged 10 to 16 (those still eligible to hunt using their Youth License) will receive their first choice permit request in the first lottery for the spring season designated as Period Y. Youth permits are not counted in the permit season quotas.
+- All youth applicants aged 10 to 15 (16 for those still eligible to hunt using their Youth License) are guaranteed to receive their first choice permit request in the first lottery for the spring Period Y season.
+Youth permits are not counted in the permit season quotas.
 Period Y Permits are also available during the over-the-counter sales period.

 - Hunters possessing a Permit to Shoot From a Standing Vehicle are guaranteed one first lottery permit only for the Spring Season.
 Any additional permit purchased is taken from the available permit quota and is not guaranteed.
-Individuals possessing a Permit to Shoot from a Standing Vehicle must apply and/or purchase their permits via their home computer or go to a web-based license agent.
-Verifone© agents cannot handle these requests.
+Individuals possessing a Permit to Shoot from a Standing Vehicle must apply and/or purchase their permits via their home computer or go to a license agent.

 - Assigns unissued first lottery permits (leftover) to applicants who applied for a permit in the second lottery.